raine/tgreddit/README.md

 # Set default limit of posts to fetch for each subreddit.
 Used when not
 # specified for a subreddit.
+# Optional.
+The default is 1.
 default_limit = 1

 # Set default time period of top list fetched.
 Used when not specified for a
 # subreddit.
-String and one of: hour, day, week, month, year, all
+String and one of: hour, day, week, month, year, all.
+# Optional.
+The default is `day`.
 default_time = "day"
 ```